GeekPeak

 How we measured these numbers

 Book Precision: We sampled 98 books (every 7th from score-sorted list) and manually verified each is a real published book with correct title and author.
 Found 2 non-books and 10 minor issues.
-After a full audit of all 684 books, we removed 27 non-book entries and corrected 345 title/author issues.
+After a full audit of all 684 candidate entries, we removed 27 non-book entries and corrected 345 title/author issues, leaving 657 published books in the March snapshot.
+Subsequent maintenance has removed a further 23 non-books and added 30 reclassified entries, yielding the current 664.

 Article Recall: We sampled 100 articles from the 1.26M non-detected articles (stratified by engagement: 25 each from 0–4, 5–19, 20–99, 100+ reactions).
 Only 1 article was a clear miss — an article summarizing Fowler's PoEAA book without using typical recommendation language.